teashaw/tldr/pages/cisco/show.md

 `show version`

-- Show the software and hardware version
+- Display the software and hardware version

 `show running-config`

-- Show the running configuration
+- Display the running configuration

 `show startup-config`

-- Show the startup configuration
+- Display the startup configuration

+`show interfaces`

+- Display statistics for the network interfaces

+`show logging`

+- Display the state of syslog error and event logging

+`show process cpu`

+- Displays detailed CPU utilization statistics about the active processes